kronos-et-al/MensaApp/backend/README.md

 - Run `cargo clippy` to check for errors and recommendations.
 - Run `cargo run` to build and run the backend.

+### Graphql mock server
+To run a mock version of the graphql server, run `cargo run --bin graphql_mock`.

 ### Documentation
 The documentation can be accessed with `cargo doc --open`.